IgniteUI/igniteui-docfx/.github/CONTRIBUTING.md

 # <a name='#api-linking'>Linking to API docs (Typescript and Sass)</a>

 Each reference to a given `input`, `output`, `method`, `getter` or `setter` along the article should be linked to the corresponding documentation page in the API docs.
 Also, in the end of the article a list of all mentioned components should be added, where each list item is also linked to the corresponding documentation page.
-Example of linking the from the grid filtering help topic:
+Example of linking the corresnponding item in the grid filtering topic:

 ```markdown
 Depending on the set [`dataType`]({environment:angularApiUrl/classes/igxcolumncomponent.html#datatype}) of the column, the correct set of [**filtering operations**](grid.md#filtering-conditions) is loaded inside the filter UI dropdown.